 How is Dog Pink Eye Treated?

-If the conjunctivitis is caused by a virus, it will usually clear up on its own within a week or two.
+If the conjunctivitis is caused by a viral infection, it will usually clear up on its own within a week or two.

-However, if it’s caused by bacteria, your vet will prescribe antibiotics to clear up the infection.
+However, if it’s caused by a bacterial infection, your vet will prescribe antibiotics to clear up the infection.

 There are also many dog pink eye products on the market that you may be able to get from your local pet store.